RajModi17/Hybrid-identity-lab/README.md

 ## 📌 Project Overview

 This lab implements a complete enterprise hybrid identity environment using on‑premises Active Directory and Microsoft Entra ID.
-It demonstrates how real organizations integrate devices and users into a hybrid identity platform and how engineers troubleshoot common failures in production.
+It demonstrates how real organizations integrate devices and users into a hybrid identity platform, as well as how engineers troubleshoot common failures in production.

 ---